graphile/migrate/README.md

 - `GM_DBUSER` - the database user in `GM_DBURL`
 - `GM_SHADOW` - set to `1` if we're dealing with the shadow DB, unset otherwise

+**IMPORTANT NOTE** the `DATABASE_URL` envvar will be set to the nonsense value `postgres://PLEASE:USE@GM_DBURL/INSTEAD` to avoid ambiguity - you almost certainly mean to use `GM_DBURL` in your scripts since they will want to change whichever database was just reset/migrated/etc (which could be the shadow DB).

 ## Collaboration

 The intention is that developers can work on different migrations in parallel,